tardisgo/tardisgo/README.md

 For help or general discussions please go to the [Google Group](https://groups.google.com/d/forum/tardisgo).

-The documentation is sparse at present, if there is some aspect of the system that you want to know more about, please let [the author](https://github.com/elliott5) know and he will prioritise that area.
+The documentation is sparse at present, if there is some aspect of the system that you want to know more about, please let [Elliott](https://github.com/elliott5) know and he will prioritise that area.

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.

 If you would like to get involved in helping the project to advance, the project welcomes pull requests.
-However, please contact [the author](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code to avoid any conflicts.
+However, please contact [Elliott](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code to avoid any conflicts.

 ## License:
 MIT license, please see the license file.